Tarkus (suite): Production

 According to Emerson, while Palmer was excited by some of the technical opportunities the song would present, Lake was not quite so enamoured, telling Emerson "If you want to play that sort of stuff, I suggest you play it on your solo album."
 The band almost broke up over the issue, Emerson telling Lake "Take it or leave it."
 The managers convinced Lake to stay and record the piece.
 Lake stated in an interview after the release: "It's about the futility of conflict expressed in [the] context [...] of soldiers and war.
 But it's broader than that.
 The words are about revolution that's gone, that has happened.
 Where has it got anybody?
 Nowhere."
 He has said "Stones of Years" is one of his favourite parts of "Tarkus".
 Lake admits to not being entirely sure of what it means, but says it is about, "listening, understanding, hearing."

 When asked how Tarkus could be written so quickly (six days), Emerson said:

 Our sort of creativity comes in varying periods.
 We get long periods when there isn't any creativity, we go into a studio and nothing sounds right, you know.
 Tarkus was written in six days because there was an awful lot of inspiration and one idea triggered another idea, and it was a long series of ideas being triggered off of what we had already done.

+Musically, the arrangement of the piece revolves primarily around Keith's Hammond organ, with extensive overdubs of piano and Moog synthesizer.
+"Stones of Years" and "Mass" feature Hammond solos with "Mass" also featuring a clavinet-sounding Moog part, while "Aquatarkus" revolves around an extended "underwater" Moog solo over a martial rhythm (this final section would be greatly expanded on stage with the continued development of synth technology, as heard on 1974's live Welcome Back My Friends...).
+Lake plays bass on every section, adds electric guitar to "Mass" and both acoustic and electric guitars to "Battlefield" including two lengthy, simultaneous electric solos.
+When played live, the piano overdubs throughout and electric guitar additions on "Mass" were dropped, replaced on the latter by Emerson playing with the ribbon controller on his Moog.
+Lake, however, extended the guitar showcase on "Battlefield" by adding an excerpt from King Crimson's "Epitaph".